prl-julia/julia-type-stability-checker/README.md

 ### Results

-The pipeline produces several ouputs (in addition to the regular output of the stability checker):
+The pipeline produces several outputs (in addition to the regular output of the stability checker):

 - `<PKG_NAME>/<IDX>-<COMMIT_HASH>/timeline_info.csv`: stores some metadata that is used during aggregation
 - `<PKG_NAME>.csv`: contains information about individual commits (from `<PKG>-agg.txt`), filtering duplicate lines (i.e., only commits that cause changes)